joaquimscosta/java-and-alike-playground/README.md

 ## Authentication
 **Authentication** is the process to identify with whom the server is communicating.

-Some methods used to identify the user/entity
+Some methods used to identify the user:
 - [HTTP Basic Auth](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) (Username/Password)
 - [OAuth](https://oauth.net/1/) and [Auth 2.0](https://oauth.net/2/)
 - [Single Sign On](https://en.wikipedia.org/wiki/Single_sign-on)